go-rod/rod/.github/CONTRIBUTING.md

 1. Run a container with and mount the cache volume to it: `docker run --rm -v rod:/root -v $(pwd):/t -it rod go bash`

-1. Run lint in the container: `go run ./lib/utils/lint` You might want to set global git ignore for the container if the lint fails: [link](https://docs.github.com/en/free-pro-team@latest/github/using-git/ignoring-files#configuring-ignored-files-for-all-repositories-on-your-computer).
+1. Run lint in the container: `go run ./lib/utils/lint` You might want to set a global git-ignore in the container if the lint fails: [link](https://docs.github.com/en/free-pro-team@latest/github/using-git/ignoring-files#configuring-ignored-files-for-all-repositories-on-your-computer).

 1. Run tests in the container: `go test -run /Click`